 - Supplying data for predictive modeling of the at-risk population, and thus improving preventive care

 Provided universally, the patient-centered approach can revolutionize the way we get medical treatment and lead the way for effective healthcare available worldwide.
-What are the current trends and tendencies of the digital health market regarding the transformation?
+What are the current healthcare technology trends and tendencies of the digital health market regarding the transformation?
 Let’s review them in detail.

 Current Digital Strategy Trends in mHealth Industry